 |Tiny Tov and his Acorn House in Torahville.|

-The half-hour show was produced by the Chicago Board of Rabbis and premiered on January 1, 1962, and ran weekly until 1991.
+The half-hour show was produced by the Chicago Board of Rabbis and premiered on January 1, 1962, and ran weekly until the 1980s.
 It aired at 8:30 AM (floating between 7 AM to 9 AM depending on the year) on Sunday mornings on WBBM-TV Channel 2.

 "Ah room zoom zoom, ah room zoom zoom, gily gily gily gily gily a sa sa.
 Come through the Magic Door with me, just say these words and wondrous things you'll see."The second theme song was written by Charles Gerber and was set to a melody from Beethoven's "Pastorale" Symphony No. 6: